Harievashini/String-Searching-Algorithms/README.md

 # String-Searching-Algorithms
 Motivation behind this project is to discuss various String Searching Algorithms.
 We will be focusing on Exact string-searching algorithms.
 Four exact string-searching algorithms are discussed in detail and we compare the efficiency of each algorithms to determine the best.

-The four String Searching Algorithms focussed are:
+We focuss on the following String Searching Algorithms:

 Naïve method